RenUchiha-hub/my-first-repo/README.md

 My First GitHub Repository

-Name: Marium Nazeer
+Name: Zeeshan Haider
-Registration Number: BSNU25101037
+Registration Number: BSNU25101005

 This repository is created as part of Lab Activity #1.